RedDragonWebDesign/LandOfLafton/README.md

 # Land of Lafton - an Unlimited Adventures design

-Download the design from the src/LANDOFLA.DSN folder.
+Download this GitHub repo using [this link](https://github.com/RedDragonWebDesign/LandOfLafton/archive/refs/heads/master.zip).
+Then navigate to src/LANDOFLA.DSN and copy that into your Unlimited Adventures folder.

 ## Introduction - Son